M.S. in Software Engineering Overview

 - Software Engineering

 All committee members must belong to the graduate faculty.
 At a minimum, the committee must include:

-- Chair or Co−Chair from the Computer Science Department at the rank of Assistant, Associate, or Full Professor.
+- Chair or Co−Chair from the Department of Computer Science at the rank of Assistant, Associate, or Full Professor.

 - One other committee member.

-According to the Texas Tech Undergraduate and Graduate Catalog, the thesis should represent independent work by the student, be conducted under the supervision of an advisory committee, and be written clearly and concisely in standard English (or another language when appropriate).
+According to the Undergraduate & Graduate Catalog, the thesis should represent independent work by the student, be conducted under the supervision of an advisory committee, and be written clearly and concisely in standard English (or another language when appropriate).
 The thesis must be approved by the Thesis Advisory Committee and the Graduate Dean.
-All theses must conform to Texas Tech's published policies.
+All theses must conform to Texas Tech University's published policies.